abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 penetrate, but it takes determination.

-We have to go into the stream of the compulsive mind that’s going in a particular direction, very often the direction of *bhavataṇhā.*
+We have to go into the stream of the compulsive mind that’s going in a particular direction, very often the direction of *bhavataṇhā*.
 Bhavataṇhā is the ongoing creation of and belief in a solid and substantial self or identity that we are constantly propping up with roles, habits, ideas, views, and opinions—*I’m like this, I’m not like